-^(B) Just like today's social media users who post messages on cyber walls, the residents of the ancient Roman city of Pompeii posted messages on actual walls that survived for millennia after being buried in the rock and ash from the eruption of nearby volcano, Mount Vesuvius.
+^(B) Like today's social media users who post messages on cyber walls, the residents of the ancient Roman city of Pompeii posted messages on actual walls that survived for thousands of years after being buried in the rock and ash from the eruption of nearby volcano, Mount Vesuvius.

-© The cause of the city of Pompeii's destruction was also the reason for its preservation, as the debris ejected from the volcano covered the city and protected it from the elements until excavations of the site began in the middle of the 18th century.
+© The cause of the city of Pompeii's destruction was also the reason for its preservation, as the rock and ash sent from a volcano covered the city and protected it from the elements until excavations of the site began in the middle of the 18th century.